Building A Matcha Tea Shop Case Study

 Additionally, we actively encouraged customers to write reviews and refer friends, offering incentives such as discounts for their participation.
 This resulted in an overwhelming response and an unprecedented demand for our loyalty program, where we had to order over 5,000 loyalty cards in year one.

-We also had QR codes at the register to further streamline the customer experience and incentivise engagement.
+We also had QR codes at the register to streamline the customer experience and incentivise engagement.
 Customers could easily scan these codes to avail themselves of exclusive discounts and leave reviews.

 The health & fitness opportunity